IanC27/Capybara-Mod-LL/README.md

 A mod for Lethal Company made with [LethalLib](https://github.com/EvaisaDev/LethalLib) and [LethalCompanyUnityTemplate](https://github.com/EvaisaDev/LethalCompanyUnityTemplate).
 Adds a couple of creatures as new scrap items.

+Please report if you have any bugs or issues.
+Thank you.

 ## Scrap

 ### Capybara